Mildura: Organised crime

-Ice epidemic
+Methamphetamine epidemic

 Mildura has recorded significantly higher than average rates of methamphetamine use.
 Rural methamphetamine use overall is 2.5 times higher than in metropolitan areas.
 Prior to 2010 rates of use of illicit drugs in rural areas were significantly lower than those in the cities.

 In 2014, a Mildura-based Comancheros Motorcycle Club member and former Australian Defence Force (ADF) sniper, Joshua Faulkhead, was arrested after being caught transporting large quantities of methamphetamine, cocaine and ecstasy between Sydney and Mildura.
 Faulkhead was sentenced to nine years and five months in jail.

 In 2015, 20 people were involved in a large drug trafficking operation in Mildura in north-west Victoria.
 Methamphetamine, marijuana and ecstasy were seized in raids.
 The drugs seized were reported to be worth more than $15,000. $20,000 in cash were seized and a number of weapons were also seized.
 Later that same year, Stephen Gillard and Geoffrey Hitchen from South Penrith, were arrested for possession of $300,000 worth of methamphetamines in scrubland off the Mallee Highway at Tutye, west of Ouyen.
 Local farmers uncovered plastic fruit juice bottles containing the drugs after noticing the men behaving strangely the previous day.

 In 2017, a joint Australian Federal Police (AFP) and United States Drug Enforcement Administration (DEA) investigation lead to the seizure of $2.4 million in cash at the Mildura Airport, after 255 kilograms crystal methamphetamine were found at a storage facility in Northern California in June.
 The bust was part of an investigation into an alleged conspiracy to use a light plane to export drugs from the US to Australia.
 The 72-year-old pilot, a 52-year-old man from Zetland, and a 58-year-old Melbourne man were charged with conspiracy to import a commercial quantity of border controlled drugs and money laundering offences.
 The crystal methamphetamine was reported to be worth $255 million.
 Those arrests were connected to $2.4 million which was found in Mildura, in a prime mover that was driven from Adelaide in April.